vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 On the other hand, the batch processing is characterized by high "inertia".
 Apache Spark falls short in application areas where it is necessary to work with small datasets (eg. single data records) in real time.
 Essentially, there is a lower bound (instead of an upper bound) to the effective size of a task.

-This blog post is about demonstrating a workflow where Spark ML pipeline models are exported in Predictive Model Markup Language (PMML) data format, and then imported into Openscoring REST web service for easy interfacing with third-party applications.
+This blog post is about demonstrating a workflow where Apache Spark ML pipeline models are exported in Predictive Model Markup Language (PMML) data format, and then imported into Openscoring REST web service for easy interfacing with third-party applications.

-# Step 1: Exporting Spark ML pipeline models to PMML #
+# Step 1: Exporting Apache Spark ML pipeline models to PMML #

 The support for PMML was [introduced](https://databricks.com/blog/2015/07/02/pmml-support-in-apache-spark-mllib.html) in Apache Spark MLlib version 1.4.0 in the form of a `org.apache.spark.mllib.pmml.PMMLExportable` trait.
-The invocation of the `PMMLExportable#toPMML()` method (or one of its overloaded variants) produces a PMML document withich contains the symbolic description of the fitted model object.
+The invocation of the `PMMLExportable#toPMML()` method (or one of its overloaded variants) produces a PMML document withich contains the symbolic description of the fitted model.

-Unfortunately, this solution is not very relevant to Apache Spark ML.
+Unfortunately, this solution is not very relevant anymore.
-First, Spark ML is organized around the pipeline concept.
-A Spark ML pipeline can be regarded as a directed graph of data transformations and models.
-When exporting a model, then it will be necessary to include all the preceding stages to the dump.
+First, Apache Spark ML is organized around the pipeline formalization.
+A pipeline can be regarded as a directed graph of data transformations and models.
+When exporting a model, then it will be necessary to include all the preceding pipeline stages to the dump.
-Second, Spark ML comes with rich metadata.
+Second, Apache Spark ML comes with rich metadata.
 The `DataFrame` representation of a dataset is associated with a static schema, which can be queried for column names, data types and more.
-Finally, Spark ML has replaced and/or abstracted away a great deal of Spark MLlib APIs.
-Newer versions of Spark ML have almost completely ceased to rely on Spark MLlib classes that implement the `PMMLExportable` trait.
+Finally, Apache Spark ML has replaced and/or abstracted away a great deal of Apache Spark MLlib APIs.
+Newer versions of Apache Spark ML have almost completely ceased to rely on Apache Spark MLlib classes that implement the `PMMLExportable` trait.

-The [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) library is an independent effort to provide a fully-featured PMML exporter for Spark ML pipelines.
+The [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) library is an independent effort to provide a fully-featured PMML exporter for Apache Spark ML pipelines.

 The main interaction point is the `org.jpmml.sparkml.ConverterUtil#toPMML(StructType, PipelineModel)` utility method.
-The conversion engine initializes a PMML document based on the `StructType` argument, and fills it with relevant content by iterating over all the stages of the `PipelineModel` argument.
+The conversion engine initializes a PMML document based on the `StructType` argument, and fills it with relevant content by iterating over all the pipeline stages of the `PipelineModel` argument.

-The conversion engine requires a valid class mapping from `org.apache.spark.ml.Transformer` to `org.jpmml.sparkml.TransformerConverter` for every stage class.
+The conversion engine requires a valid class mapping from `org.apache.spark.ml.Transformer` to `org.jpmml.sparkml.TransformerConverter` for every pipeline stage class.
-The class mappings registry is automatically populated for most common Spark ML transformer and model types.
+The class mappings registry is automatically populated for most common transformer and model types.
 Application developers can implement and register their own `TransformerConverter` classes when looking to move beyond that.

 Typical usage: